omkarnikam24/springboot-microservices-kafka/README.md

             i.   url: jdbc:h2:mem:prodiledb
             ii.   username: sa
             iii.   password:
+    6. After starting all the services, wait for at least 30 seconds before hitting any profile endpoint, so that services are registered to Eureka.
-    6. Login to the app
+    7. Login to the app
         a.
 URL - http://localhost:9090/assignement/login (POST)
         b.
 Request Body Format
             {